 - 1. Low profitability and or lowered market potential - 2.
 Competing projects become a higher priority - 3.
 Severe delays to schedule - 4.
 Change of market needs - 5.
 Technical issues that can not be resolved - 6.
-Low profitability and or lowered market potential - 7.
-Increase in damaging cost - 8.
+Increase in damaging cost - 7.
 High uncertainty of technical success or commercial gain